NunoDuarte/carefull-detection/README.md

 ## Citation
-If you find this code useful in your research, please consider citing [Journal](https://ieeexplore.ieee.org/abstract/document/9951394):
+If you find this code useful in your research, please consider citing the [Journal](https://ieeexplore.ieee.org/abstract/document/9951394) paper:

 	@ARTICLE{9951394,
 	  author={Duarte, Nuno F. and Billard, Aude and Santos-Victor, José},